Parallel Sentences in Business Writing

 The first sentence is grammatically correct, but the second sentence sounds better because it is parallel.

-1 Finishing assignments late and a negative attitude are the two main reasons that we gave him a poor rating.
+Finishing assignments late and a negative attitude are the two main reasons that we gave him a poor rating.

-2 Late submission of assignments and a negative attitude are the two main reasons that we gave him a poor rating.
+Late submission of assignments and a negative attitude are the two main reasons that we gave him a poor rating.

-3 Finishing assignments late and displaying a negative attitude are the two main reasons that we gave him a poor rating.
+Finishing assignments late and displaying a negative attitude are the two main reasons that we gave him a poor rating.

-Make sure that you use OR for negative parallel expressions:
+Make sure that you use or for negative parallel expressions.

-He didn't smoke or eat meat.
-(He didn't smoke and he didn't eat meat.)
+He didn’t smoke or eat meat.

-He didn't smoke and eat meat.
-(Technically, it means he didn't eat meat while smoking!)
+He didn’t smoke and eat meat.